We’re calling on retailers to make their stores accessible for people who are deaf or have hearing loss – during the Covid-19 pandemic and beyond.

-For too long, retail spaces have been inaccessible for people with hearing loss.
-Whether down to background music or a lack of hearing loops or no deaf awareness training for staff.
+For too long, retail spaces have been inaccessible for people with hearing loss – whether down to background music, a lack of hearing loops, or no deaf awareness training for staff.

 What we want to change

-- To reduce background noise, including piped music
+- To reduce background noise, including piped music.

-- To use hearing loops
+- To use hearing loops.

-- To provide staff with deaf awareness training
+- To provide staff with deaf awareness training.

 We want to support retailers to make these changes.
 Our Louder than Words training and services can help businesses become more accessible.